 Identification of drugs that are in Phase I/II clinical trials or FDA-approved that are selectively active in MDS cases with inactivating mutations of TET2

 EvansMDS Discovery Research Grant 2016

 For our study, we have developed a zebrafish model by creating tet2 mutations similar to those found in human MDS.
-Zebrafish are used because they share many genes with humans and can develop almost any tumor that we can.
-Their blood system is particularly similar to ours and their translucent skin allows us to watch as disease forms and grows and observe whether they respond to experimental treatments.
+Zebrafish are used because they share many genes with humans and provide particularly faithful models for cancers of the blood system, such as MDS.
+Their translucent skin allows us to watch as disease forms and grows and observe whether they respond to experimental treatments.
 Normal and mutant blood stem cells can be directly visualized and tested in small zebrafish larvae that can be raised in large numbers and tested with small amounts of drugs.
 We have shown that the tet2 mutant zebrafish are viable and develop progressive myelodysplasia as they get older, culminating in full-blown MDS with anemia at 24 months of age (Gjini et al, 35:789-804, MCB, 2015).